What to Pack for Europe in Summer

 Wear them with a t-shirt and sneakers for a casual day time look, a sparkly tank and heels for the evening, or over a bathing suit for seaside lunch.

 These trousers from Abercrombie have a cult-like following (size up).
-Everlane also makes a great pair, as does Reformation.
+Dress them up or dress them down.

 5. White Sneakers